magicBeans23/IPL-Analysis/README.md

 # IPL-Analysis
 Analysis and Modelling of IPL seasons 2008-2019
 Still work in progress
+The project aims to analyze and model the IPL matches data from 2008 to 2019.

 **Project raw data:**
 - Data/Matches -> contains match wise data of all seasons